The Bank’s projects reflect the range and depth of our commitment

 When the global financial crisis of 2007/08 also threatened to affect Bosnia and Herzegovina, the EBRD provided much-needed stability with a €50 million standby credit line to the Deposit Insurance Agency that enable the institution to more than double its coverage.
 This was a key measure to reassure both private depositors and the banking sector.

 Connectivity is the big challenge for the Western Balkans and Bosnia and Herzegovina.
 It includes “soft connectivity” such as creating the legal and institutional framework for regional and trans-European integration as well as building the physical infrastructure to make this happen.
 The transport Corridor Vc will cross Bosnia and Herzegovina from the port of Ploce in the south to the border with Croatia in the north, following earlier investments in Republika Srpska.
-To date, the EBRD has already committed €550 million to the project which is jointly financed with the EIB and has also received an €11.8 million investment grant from the EU and the Western Balkans Investment Framework (WBIF).
+To date, the EBRD has already committed €550 million to the project which is jointly financed with the EIB and has also received an €11.8 million investment grant from the European Union and the Western Balkans Investment Framework (WBIF).

 Banja Luka District Heating